“Hi…just some info for you.

 I still have them, hidden – from the kids and the wife – in the depths of some almirah in the basement and I think I’m too embarrassed to go out and sell them – apparently not embarrassed enough to write about them here.
-I haven’t used them till date, and considering they are worth something now, don’t plan on taking the risk either.
+I haven’t used them till date and considering they are worth something now, don’t plan on taking the risk either.

 Don’t get impatient.
-I know you are wondering what is the big hullaballoo over these cups?
+I know you are wondering what the big hullaballoo is over these cups?

 What tickled my fancy – there’s always tickling involved in anything naughty, you know that don’t you?
 Stop smirking, people are looking at you funny – about these cups was that besides the somewhat pretty cool “Oriental” design on the outside, it held a semi-transparent “marble” on the inside.
-Initially it reminded me of that coffee mug with a cow in it and as you drink from it, the cow becomes visible – I have that too by the way, but these pottery show film cups were a different story altogether.
+Initially, it reminded me of that coffee mug with a cow in it, and as you drink from it, the cow becomes visible – I have that too by the way, but these pottery show film cups were a different story altogether.

 There is some debate over whether the cups are Japanese or Chinese in origin.
-If memory serves me right, we were eating in a Chinese restaurant, but there was conversation about having Sake in these cups, so it’s quite possibly a Japanese invention.
+If memory serves me right, we were eating in a Chinese restaurant, but there was a conversation about having Sake in these cups, so it’s quite possibly a Japanese invention.